Halep withdraws from WTA Finals, Bertens to make debut

 Halep has enjoyed a stellar season, which saw her reach the Australian Open final before winning her maiden Grand Slam title at the French Open.

+“Singapore is a special city and I’m sure the fans will enjoy seeing some fantastic women’s tennis this week.”

+Despite withdrawing from Singapore, Halep is guaranteed to end 2018 as world number one for the second year in a row.

-In her absence, Bertens, who is ninth in the Race to Singapore standings, will be making her WTA Finals debut.
+In her absence, Bertens, who finished ninth in the Race to Singapore standings, will be making her WTA Finals debut in the last version of the tournament in Singapore after a five-year run in Southeast Asia.

 The 26-year-old will be first Dutchwoman to compete at the season-ending showpiece in more than 20 years, since Brenda Schultz-McCarthy lost in the first round in 1997.